Emotional Resilience: 5 Ways to Wellbeing – Give

 Acts of giving and kindness can be incredibly rewarding.
 Individuals with a greater interest in helping others are more likely to rate themselves as happy.
 Research has shown that committing an act of kindness once a week over a six-week period is associated with an increase in wellbeing.

 As humans, it is important for us to give back in any way we can, whether it is our time, our words or our presence.
 Carrying out random acts of kindness releases endorphins, which are your body’s feel-good chemicals, both for the person giving and receiving.

 So, how can we give back at this time?

 - Be considerate – Buy a few extra things if you are able to for foodbanks, to help those who are struggling at this time.

-- Stay connected – Phone an elderly relative or someone you know who is self-isolating.
+- Stay connected – Phone an elderly relative or someone you know who would appreciate the call.

 - Community support – Join your local community group(s).

 - Support local businesses – Buy vouchers for future use for local businesses, if you can or feel able to.
 These will make great Christmas presents.